Social Media Policy

 The Council’s social media accounts are monitored during working hours, Monday to Friday, except on public holidays.

-Our communications and web team, who run the social media accounts, will ensure an answer is sought to any query, responding as soon as possible.
+Our communications team, who manage the social media accounts, will ensure an answer is sought to any query, responding as soon as possible.

 For urgent, serious or involves personal details please contact the Council via the contact us form at the bottom of the page or call Customer Services.